charanteja333/macdevsetup/README.md

 ## Apps

-Here is a quick list of some apps I use, and that you might find useful as well.
+Here is a quick list of some apps I use.

 - [Dropbox](https://www.dropbox.com/) : File syncing to the cloud.
 I put all my documents in Dropbox.
 It syncs them to all my devices (laptop, mobile, tablet), and serves as a backup as well! **(Free for 2GB)**
 - [Google Drive](https://www.google.co.in/drive/download/) : File syncing to the cloud too!  and sometimes upload other non-Google documents (pictures, etc.), so the app comes in handy for that. **(Free for 5GB)**